sphinx-doc/sphinx/doc/tutorial/index.rst

    }

-After you build the HTML documentation with ``make html``, you will see a link pointing to that specific section of the Sphinx documentation!
+After you build the HTML documentation with ``make html``, you will see a link pointing to that specific page of the Sphinx documentation!

 Where to go from here
 ---------------------